zhangyanyu0722/FirstCheck/README.md

 - The user will then choose to take action if the poster is deemed to be unsafe.
 - If the tweet’s sentiment is considered safe, the app will continue through to the next tweet until one is determined to be unsafe.

-## Types of Twitter feeds we’re interested in
+## Types of Twitter feeds being focused on

 - Posters after natural disasters
 - First responders looking for backup